void-linux/void-docs/src/installation/musl.md

 developers work to patch such software and hopefully get portability/correctness changes accepted into the upstream projects.

-Proprietary software rarely supports non-glibc libc implementations, although sometimes these applications are available as [flatpaks](https://flatpak.org/), which provide their own libc in the image.
+Proprietary software usually supports only glibc systems, though sometimes such applications are available as [flatpaks](../config/external-applications.md#flatpak) and can be run on a musl system.
+In particular, the [proprietary NVIDIA drivers](../config/graphical-session/graphics-drivers/nvidia.md#nvidia-proprietary-driver) do not support musl, which should be taken into account when evaluating hardware compatibility.

 ### glibc chroot